Why a higher priced Shopify theme can be key to your store’s success

 Often these types of features are expensive to code, but a developer with Shopify Theme Store experience knows those development costs can be spread among the higher volume of sales that are likely to come from having their theme available in the Shopify Theme Store.

-If you end up having to add features with customization (though see some warnings about this here, higher quality Shopify themes are more likely to have well organized and flexible code to make tinkering easier — which saves time and money.
+Also, if you need to hire experts to customize your Shopify theme, higher quality Shopify themes are more likely to have well organized and flexible code to make tinkering easier — which saves time and money.

 Other theme marketplaces